 Students assume the responsibility for payment of the tuition costs in full, either through direct payment or through a financial aid plan for those who qualify.
 All financial arrangements must be made before the beginning of classes.
-Full tuition or the first payment of a payment plan must be received no later than one week prior to the start of classes.
 The school will contact students who are delinquent in paying tuition and fees.
-They will then be counseled and encouraged to make specific arrangements with the school in order to remove their delinquency and remain in good financial standing.
+They will then be advised of the Administrative Hold policy (refer to "Administrative Hold" under Academic Policies in this Catalog) and encouraged to make specific arrangements with the school in order to remove their delinquency and remain in good financial standing.
 The school reserves the right to change tuition and fees, make curricular changes when necessary, and make substitutions in books and supplies as required without prior notice.
 Any changes in tuition or fees will not affect a student already in attendance or enrolled.